tianahR/python_mlb_dashboard/README.md

 # PYTHON_MLB_DASHBOARD - Web Scraping and Dashboard Project

+This repository contains my capstone project where I implementer a complete data pipeline.
+I applied skills in data analysis and visualization to explore cleaned data, create meaningful visualizations, and present insights effectively.

 ## ABOUT THE PROJECT

 A Python program that retrieves data from BASEBALL ALMANAC website : https://www.baseball-almanac.com/yearmenu.shtml and display the results in an interactive dashboard.